sophiebatten123/Batten-s_Bakery_Website/README.md

 ## Welcome

 - The Welcome Section of the site introduces users to Batten's Bakery and gives a personalised feel to the website containing a hand written welcome message and signature.
-- Users are given the option to contact us for more information.
+- Users are given the option to contact the company for more information.
 The button jumps to the footer of the page containing contact numbers and social media links.

 # Customer Favourites Section